andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ## Automating Terraform runs

-Let's wrap this up by automating `terraform plan` and `terraform apply` as part of a deployment GitHub Action.
+Let's wrap this up by reviewing options for automating Terraform runs.
 There are several ways to connect Terraform Cloud with GitHub.
 The easiest is probably to connect your GitHub repository directly from the Terraform Cloud UI and set Terraform up as a GitHub app.
 Alternatively, you can use the `terraform` CLI tool in a GitHub Action.

-I personally wasn't able to connect my GitHub account on Terraform Cloud: `Failed to install GitHub App`.
+I personally wasn't able to connect my GitHub account to Terraform Cloud: `Failed to install GitHub App`.
 Instead, I had to select `GitHub.com (Custom)` to create a custom Terraform app for my repository.
-That worked fairly well so far for [Aproxima](https://github.com/aproxima-tech/aproxima), but it lacks a bit of transparency and control.
+That worked fairly well so far for [Aproxima](https://github.com/aproxima-tech/aproxima), but it lacks transparency and control.
 At least on GitHub, you cannot tell that a push to `main` triggers a Terraform Cloud run.
 That's why I am likely switching to a custom GitHub Action soon ([example](https://github.com/andrelandgraf/remix-terraform-cloudflare)).
 Stay tuned!

 ## Terraform for Remix

 Overall, I am very happy with this setup.
 You can inspect my Aproxima Terraform configurations [here](https://github.com/aproxima-tech/aproxima/blob/main/infra/main.tf).
-For now, I use Terraform to manage DNS records, including my Cloudflare Workers domains, manage Workers secrets, and the provisioning of a [D1 database](https://developers.cloudflare.com/d1/).
+For now, I am using Terraform to manage DNS records, my Cloudflare Workers domains, Workers secrets, and to provision a [D1 database](https://developers.cloudflare.com/d1/).
 All other configurations live within the `wrangler.toml` files in each project folder.

 Some examples: